 While breastfeeding during pregnancy has its benefits, it may also present some challenges.
 For instance, some physical challenges may include nausea due to the let-down of milk as well as sore nipples.
 Nearly 75% of mothers experience sore nipples.
-However, focusing your attention towards something other than the discomfort may provide some alleviation.
+Focusing your attention towards something other than the discomfort may provide some alleviation.

 Many women also have concerns that breastfeeding while pregnant may contribute to fatigue.
 Yes, fatigue is a normal part of all pregnancies.
-Thus, it is certainly understandable that you may hesitate to breastfeed due to fear that it may require more energy and add to your fatigue.
-However, breastfeeding is not tiring in itself, and sitting or lying down to breastfeed may actually help ensure you get the extra rest you need.
+Thus, it is certainly understandable that you may be hesitant to breastfeed due to fear that it may require more energy and add to your fatigue.
+However, breastfeeding is not tiring in and of itself.
+Sitting or lying down to breastfeed may actually help ensure you get the extra rest you need.

 If you decide to breastfeed while pregnant, it is essential that you eat well for the health of your nursing child and your unborn child.
 Your calorie intake will depend on how old your nursling is.
 You will need around 500 supplemental calories per day if your child is eating other foods besides breast milk or 650 more calories if he is less than six months old.

 This is in addition to the 350 extra calories you need during the second trimester and the 450 extra calories you need during the third trimester.
 If you are in your first trimester and find it difficult to eat due to nausea, you will be relieved that no additional calories are required during the first trimester.

 Ultimately, when breastfeeding and pregnancy coincide, the primary considerations you have to look at relate to relationships and feelings.
 You will want to consider the needs of your unborn child and your nursing child in addition to your own feelings.
 While you may want to leave your options open depending on the situation and the needs of you and your children, the decision is essentially up to you.